 Applying the Lessons of Rehab

 Transitional aftercare helps put to practical use the tools and discoveries that were made in rehab.
-This can help a recovering addict find much more success because while in transitional aftercare, they are having frequent conversations with counselors and other recovering addicts who can help them sort through the most effective methods of staying sober for a lifetime.
+This can help those in recovery find much more success.
+This is true for two reasons.
+One, while in transitional aftercare, they are having frequent conversations with counselors.
+Two, they’re in contact with others in recovery.
+Both counselors and other patients can help them sort through the most effective methods of staying sober for a lifetime.

-Living in an environment that only allows sobriety can also create a highly effective social culture wherein an addict may feel strong and constant pressure to stay clean.
-This can be much more effective than a situation wherein an addict returns to their previous life and makes contact with friends who are still using, which may present pressure to use, rather than stay clean.
+Living in an environment that only allows sobriety can also create a super effective social culture where addicted individuals might feel a strong and constant pressure to stay clean.
+This can be way more effective than when they go back to their old life and hang out with friends who are still using.
+This situation only puts pressure on them to use instead of staying clean.

-Eventually, the goal of all treatment programs is for any person struggling with the disease that is addiction to move onto a long life of sobriety.
-Transitional aftercare can help a recovering addict ensure that when they enter life after rehab, they only move forward in their quest for health.
+Eventually, the goal of all treatment programs is for any person struggling with the disease that is addiction to move on to a long life of sobriety.
+Transitional aftercare can help ensure that when people recovering from addiction enter life after rehab, they only move forward in their quest for health.